Bolpat/Modulus/README.md

 # Modulus
-Program to list or test for irreducible polynomials of (ℤ∕pℤ)[x], where p is a prime number.
+Program to list or test for irreducible polynomials of (ℤ/pℤ)[x], where p is a prime number.

 The program is under development.
 Do not expect anything, not even compiling.
 Before the 'final' version, you can find bold elements in the TODO.

 ## Strategy
 ### Thoughts
-Create class for polynomials over ℤ∕pℤ.
+Create class for polynomials over ℤ/pℤ.
 This class must provide efficient creation of instances, addition and multiplication.
 Everything else is not that important.
 There will be some degree n given, up to which the program has to find the irreducible polynomails.
 Therefor at first generate all¹ polynomials for each degree up to n.